-As of TypeIt4Me 6.0, local copies of your iCloud TypeIt4Me sets are stored within an invisible '~/Library/Mobile Documents/TypeIt4Me' repository on your Mac, inside your hidden user library.
-Time Machine can't see that folder to back it up, but the good news is TypeIt4Me regularly creates archived copies of your iCloud sets at weekly intervals that are saved to its local Application Support folder for emergency rescue purposes.
-If you lose or accidentally delete an iCloud Drivestored set, this is what you should do:
+If for any reason the usual Time Machine restoration process fails, there is another fall back option.
+TypeIt4Me regularly creates archived copies of your iCloud sets at weekly intervals that are saved to its local Application Support folder for emergency rescue purposes.
+If you lose or accidentally delete an iCloud Drive- stored set, this is what you should do:

 - 1. Click on Go in the Finder menu bar. - 2.
-Hold down the alt/option key. - 3.
-Click on Library when it appears in the menu. - 4.
+Hold down the alt / option key on your keyboard. - 3.
+Click on Library when it appears in the open Go menu. - 4.
 Navigate to Application Support > TypeIt4Me > Archives > Remote - 5.
 Locate the archived copy of the snippet set and double-click it.
 It will automatically be moved and will re-appear in TypeIt4Me under "Sets on this Mac." - 6.
 In TypeIt4Me drag the set back across from "Sets on this Mac" into "Sets in iCloud Drive."